If companies can successfully attract investment from the US, they’ll garner much more than capital.

 Penningtons Manches has a team of specialist lawyers operating locally in San Francisco to advise start-ups looking to expand or attract investment in the US and venture capital firms investing in British companies.
 Through our dedicated foreign direct investment (FDI) team, we are regarded as a leading firm for inward investment into Europe from the US.

-“The figures back up what we’ve seen and what we continue to see first-hand whilst on the ground in the Bay Area,” says Klein.
+“The figures back up what we’ve seen first-hand whilst on the ground in the Bay Area,” says partner Ross McNaughton, who heads the Penningtons Manches team in San Francisco.
 “Over recent years we have noticed an increase in the levels of US interest and investment in the UK, which has a particularly strong footprint in finance, retail and the creative industries.
 This has fuelled the start-up space and produced many scalable and investable companies.”

 FIND OUT MORE: to download the report, access commentary and statistics from individual chapters or read the media release on the findings, click on the links in the right hand column.